 Lapsed contracts can also be useful in gathering lead scoring data.
 B2B businesses do lead scoring to indicate the factors affecting their sales.
 A lead score carries significant importance, as this data helps B2B and SaaS companies determine when their clients are happiest with results and keenest to renew contracts or subscriptions.

 Understanding what caused certain clients to leave could be valuable lead scoring information you’ll use to accurately predict future churn.

 How you handle a cancellation is just as important as your cancellation terms.
 Be firm but still friendly when discussing your contract or negotiating a different agreement.
 Keep things professional and check your emotions at the door.
 Your client may want to come back to you in the future.

 The only exception is if your client treated you with disrespect, tried to get out of paying you, or made unreasonable demands of your time or services.
 If that’s the case, you have no obligation to salvage the relationship.
 Sometimes you just have to walk away and move on.

 Rely on your contracts and let go of the rest

 Ending professional relationships on good terms takes work, but your contracts should do some of the heavy lifting for you.
 They should remind your client of their obligations, and you can also use them as a jumping-off point for restructuring or changing your agreement.

 Remember not to take cancellations personally.
+When faced with a situation where a customer wants to cancel a contract, it’s essential to remember that their decision may stem from various factors and may not necessarily be a reflection on you or your services.
 Sometimes the best thing is to just salvage what you can and then let it go.
 That way you and your business can continue to grow and thrive.